 Not that they become solid ice cubes, only about two-thirds of their bodies freeze.
 But the heart stops, the breathing stops, the brain ceases to function and they appear dead.
 Then, when spring comes, and as the snow melts, so does the frog, but from the inside out.
 First the heart begins to thaw (romance is always first, n’est pas?), then the brain and finally the limbs.
 And the very first thing on their newly awakened brains is their libido.
 They mate, then the females rush to the nearest snowmelt pond and lay their eggs immediately.

 Frogs like to eat slugs and spiders and worms, even mosquitoes, as adults but are basically vegetarians as tads.
-Be careful about insecticides and even ammonium nitrate fertilizers, both of which are deadly to frogs.
+Be careful about insecticides and even ammonium nitrate fertilizers, both of which are deadly to them.
 By the way, if they do encounter something toxic, they have charming habit of emptying their stomachs and using their legs to wipe off the contents.
 And yes, the do hear, have teeth and can absorb water through their skin as a way of breathing, but they can also take in oxygen through their mouths and lungs.
-And frogs can drown if they don’t have access to land.
+And theycan drown if they don’t have access to land.
 Without water, however, they will die within three hours.

 Frogs can jump up to 150 times their body length.
 All toads are kinds of frogs and, no, they can’t give you warts.

 And one other interesting fact about frogs is that their bones form a new ring every year when the frog is hibernating.
 This is how scientists can tell how old the frog was when he died.